nikita-tukkel/stationeers-cynofield-mods/mod1332/Docs/fonts.md

 Choose `.asset` file location inside Project/Assets.

 5. Inspector, TMP_FontAsset asset file from previous step, set:
-- Line Height - small value like 10, otherwise rendered text will have too big linespacing;
+- Line Height - small value like 10, otherwise rendered text will have too big line spacing;
-- AssetBundle (chekbox at the bottom of Inspector) - set the name of Asset Bundle, it will be the file name on the following step;
+- AssetBundle (checkbox at the bottom of Inspector) - set the name of Asset Bundle, it will be the filename on the following step;

 6. (Needed once) Create Project, Assets, Editor folder.
 In the project window press Create -> C# Script.